pammirato/data_processing/vatic_label_post_processing/README.md

+TODO  - fix remove_reference_images
-TODO  - make everything work for a subset of the instances, so more can be added
+      - make everything work for a subset of the instances, so more can be added

 For a single scene(set of images), use the following **procedure**: